artainmo/machine-learning/natural-language-processing and LLM/NLP with Attention Models/README.md

 Greedy decoding is the simplest way to select a word out of the model's predicted probability distribution as it selects the most probable word at every step.
 The problem with this method is that when handling long sequences it can select common words repeatedly and form a phrase like this "I am am am I".<br>

 If for example in the probability distribution the word 'I' has a probability of 0.2 and word 'am' of 0.04, then with random sampling the word 'I' will be selected 20% of the time and 'am' 4% of the time.
 Random sampling basically randomly selects one of the words, knowing words with higher probabilities will also have a higher chance of being selected.
 The problem is that it is too random.
 Temperature is a parameter you can adjust to modulate the randomness when using random sampling.
 It is measured on a scale of 0-1, indicating low to high randomness.
-Temperature basically increases the probability of probable words.

 #### Beam Search
 Since taking the output with the highest probability at each time step is not ideal.
 We will look at beam search instead.